 House the Homeless, Inc., founded in 1989, is the oldest, all volunteer, action organization in Texas working to prevent and end homelessness.
 Our mission is education and advocacy around issues of homelessness.
 Our goal is prevention and doable solutions, including how to end to economic homelessness here and across the nation.
 HtH considers all homeless and formerly homeless individuals to be members of this 501 (c)(3) tax-exempt non-profit corporation.
 We strive to ensure that the makeup of our Board of Directors generally not fall below 50% of individuals who were formerly homeless or are currently experiencing homelessness.

-Our 2021 secured and re-designed website1 is a major upgrade to the original site, launched in the early 1990’s.
+Our 2021 secured and re-designed website is a major upgrade to the original site, launched in the early 1990’s.
 It now has a full SEARCH function with archived, yet relevant, postings by year.
 The site holds myth busters and White Papers, authored by Richard R. Troxell, that advocate policies, collaboration, and the political will to prevent and end homelessness as we know it.
-More than band-aids, solutions address economic homelessness, Traumatic Brain Injury, need for a workers hotel, our Let’s Get to Work collaborative and more.
+More than band-aids, solutions address economic homelessness, Traumatic Brain Injury, need for a workers hotel, our Let’s Get to Work collaborative and m

 In 1992, we created the House the Homeless Memorial Site on Town Lake, known as Auditorium Shores, at the Ann and Roy Butler Hike & Bike Trail.
 As a lasting, living memorial, we planted and maintain a still flourishing Live Oak Tree on this SACRED ground.
 In 2020, at least 256 men, women, children and a baby died while homeless in our community, with their names draped on the Tree for future visitation.
 Thirty years ago, that number was 27!
 Over the years, HtH added to site, with two commemorative plaques and a bench.
 For nearly 30 years, HtH has annually conducted a citywide Sunrise Memorial Service.
 Caritas of Austin provided the Memorial Service virtually in 2020 amid the pandemic that prevented the customary gathering on Auditorium Shores.